 There is generally a heavier reliance on the use of the private car along the A96 corridor compared with the rest of the country.
 This is primarily due to the rural nature of the region, where there is greater dependency on the private car to access employment, education, healthcare and for social purposes.
-In the absence of viable alternatives to travel, those on low incomes may have no alternative to car ownership despite financial constraints.
-However, there could be benefits through a reduction in journey time and improvement in journey time reliability for drivers, providing more economical and efficient journeys.
+In the absence of viable alternatives to travel, some low-income households living along the A96 corridor may have no alternative to car ownership despite financial constraints.
+Therefore, there could be benefits for those groups with regards to the provision of alternative options to private vehicle use and ownership.
+However, this would depend on public transport fares being affordable.
 Moreover, if schemes delivered through the package are dependent on MaaS, it is likely to exclude certain groups without access to this technology, bank accounts or the appropriate level of support to apply for entitlement schemes, and as such this would need to be considered in the design of the schemes to ensure that they are able to benefit.